Brittany

 Brittanys have more Dual

-Champions (field and show) than all other Sporting breeds combined.
+Champions (field trial and show) than all other Sporting breeds combined.

 The Brittany is carefully bred to retain this dual purpose.
 Brittanys